Medical Marijuana and Rheumatoid Arthritis

-Arthritis is a medical condition, common among seniors, which is characterized by joint inflammation, pain, swelling, and stiffness.
-It primarily affects joints, but certain variants of the condition can spread quickly to other parts of the body as well.
-Alongside osteoarthritis, Rheumatoid arthritis (RA) and Psoriatic arthritis (PsA) are some of the most common types of this condition, affecting millions of Americans, according to the Arthritis Foundation.
+Arthritis is a medical condition common among senior citizens, characterized by joint inflammation, pain, swelling, and stiffness.
+Though it primarily affects joints, certain variants of the condition are quick to spread to other parts of the body as well.
+According to the Arthritis Foundation, arthritis affects millions of Americans and the most common types are osteoarthritis, rheumatoid arthritis (RA), and psoriatic arthritis (PsA).

-Increasingly, medical marijuana is being praised as a possible treatment for the symptoms brought on by arthritis.
+Medical marijuana has become an increasingly popular treatment for the painful symptoms brought on by arthritis.
 But does it really work?
-What relief can be brought on by medical marijuana for Rheumatoid arthritis sufferers?
+What relief can cannabis provide for people suffering from psoriatic and rheumatoid arthritis?

 Understanding Rheumatoid Arthritis

-Affecting over 4 million adults in the US alone, this condition mostly attacks similar joints.
-For example, it may cause you to feel pain and swelling in one knee at the beginning of the week, and in the other knee or in both knees at the end of the week.
-RA can also cause tingling in hands and feet, numbness, and inflamed and firm rheumatoid nodules.
-And all these together can cause pain mobility issues, making it difficult to operate certain handheld devices or perform certain tasks with your fingers.
+Rheumatoid arthritis affects over 4 million adults in the US alone.
+It usually causes pain in joints that are similar to each other.
+For example, pain and swelling may start in one knee at the beginning of the week and progress to the other or both knees by the end of the week.
+RA can also cause tingling in hands and feet, numbness, and inflamed rheumatoid nodules.
+All of these symptoms combined can cause major mobility issues, which makes it difficult to operate handheld devices or perform certain tasks.

 Understanding Psoriatic Arthritis

 This type of arthritis is synonymous with psoriasis, an incurable skin disease that results in scaly, itchy spots.
-Psoriasis is often a gateway for PsA, a variant characterized by swollen, painful fingers that may also affect other joints, including the spine, in the long term.
+Psoriasis is often a gateway for PsA, which is a variant of arthritis characterized by swollen, painful fingers.
+Psoriatic arthritis may also affect other joints in the long term including the spine.

-You can use medical marijuana for psoriatic arthritis, or seek any other form of medical help as soon as symptoms of psoriasis show – this could minimize its chances of developing into PsA.
+Using medical marijuana for psoriatic arthritis or seeking other forms of medical help at the first sign of psoriasis symptoms can minimize the chances of it developing into PsA.

-In a nutshell, marijuana reacts with pain receptors throughout the body to produce a calming effect and slow down the brain’s pain processing speed.
-This is thanks to chemical compounds that interact with the endocannabinoid system responsible for controlling inflammation and pain.
+How does marijuana provide these amazing benefits?
+In a nutshell, it reacts with pain receptors throughout the body to produce a calming effect and slow down the brain’s pain processing speed.
+This is thanks to chemical compounds that interact with the endocannabinoid system and are responsible for controlling inflammation and pain.

-When it comes to taking medical marijuana for rheumatoid arthritis, marijuana for psoriatic arthritis, or other less common types of the condition, doctors recommend a lot of precision in choosing what to use, emphasizing the importance of using products that are easy to ingest while causing minimal intoxication.
+When it comes to taking medical marijuana for rheumatoid arthritis, psoriatic arthritis, or other less common types, doctors recommend a lot of precision when choosing what to use.
+They emphasize the importance of products that are easy to ingest while causing minimal intoxication.

 Why Work With Ozark MMJ Cards?

-Cannabis is a great choice for individuals looking to alleviate the excruciating pain that is arthritis.
-While it works great, all kinds of research and studies are still ongoing to further scientifically substantiate the use of medical marijuana for rheumatoid arthritis and other types of the illness.
+Cannabis is a great choice for individuals looking to alleviate the excruciating pain that comes with arthritis.
+While the benefits seem apparent, there is still a lot of ongoing research needed to further substantiate the relationship between medical marijuana and different types of arthritis, including rheumatoid arthritis and psoriatic arthritis.